 Signs of a Carpenter Ant Infestation

-Unlike termites, which tend to remain hidden, you might actually see carpenter ants foraging for food around your property.
-During spring, you might also see winged carpenter ants (or swarmers) flying around as they look for new places to start colonies.
+- You might also see winged carpenter ants (or swarmers) flying around during spring as they look for new places to start colonies.

 Carpenter bees measure 1/4 to 1 inch long.
 The front part of their body (the thorax) is fuzzy and black and yellow in color.
 The rear part of the body (the abdomen) is shiny, black, and hairless—unlike bumblebees, which have yellow and black abdomens covered in fuzz.